rtk007/Library-Management-System/README.md

 LMS2 - Library Management System
 This is LMS2, a Library Management System that uses QuaggaJS for barcode-based authentication and a Django backend for data management.
 It facilitates efficient handling of library operations such as book borrowing, returning, and member management.
+This project has no live links to show the demo instead i have uploaded the images of the working prototype inside the lms2 Directory.

 Features
 Barcode-based authentication using QuaggaJS